mosen/puppet-osx/README.md

 puppet-osx modules and providers
 --------------------------------

+*These providers are being moved to their own projects, this repository will be removed!*

 This repository will contain most of my custom modules and providers for managing mac os x clients and servers using puppet.